 Weigh-In Rules: How Making Weight Works

 The official weigh-in typically takes place the day before the fight.
 Fighters must come in at or below the division’s maximum limit.
-If a fighter is slightly over, they’re usually given a short window, often one or two hours, to shed the excess through exercise or sweating in a steam room.
+If a boxer misses the contracted limit, the commission or sanctioning body may allow a limited period for a second attempt.
+The consequences can include financial penalties, title ineligibility or the fight proceeding as a non-title contest.

 Catchweights and Rehydration Clauses